 “On Sept.
 5, the first anniversary of Mother Teresa’s death, the Sister Superior took a medal of Mary that had been touched directly to the body of Mother Teresa at the time of the funeral, placed it on Monica’s stomach and made a very simple prayer: ‘Mother, today’s your day.
 You love the poor.
 Do something for Monica.’”

 About eight hours later, Monica’s tumor had completely disappeared.
 Eleven doctors, only two of whom were Catholic, examined Monica’s case and came to the conclusion that there was no medical explanation as to how the tumor disappeared so quickly.
 The Vatican approved Monica’s healing as Mother Teresa’s first miracle.
-The miraculous healing of Monica Besra occured in 2002, and in October of 2003, Mother Teresa was beatified by Pope St. John Paul II.
+The miraculous healing of Monica Besra occurred in 2002, and in October of 2003, Mother Teresa was beatified by Pope St. John Paul II.

-Mother Teresa’s Second Miracle: the healing of Marcilio Andrino
+Mother Teresa’s Second Miracle: The Healing of Marcilio Andrino

 The second Miracle that led to the canonization of Mother Teresa was the healing of Marcilio Andrino in 2008.
 Marcilio, a native of Brazil, had an infection in his brain that had led to multiple brain abscesses.
 He had also developed hydrocephalus (a buildup of fluid in the cavities of the brain).